- 24 Aug 2023

 - 4 Minutes to read

-In Airtable, collaborators (or users) can be added to any individual workspace or base.
+In Airtable, collaborators (users) can be added to any individual workspace or base.

-On the Free plan, collaborators at Read-only or Commentor permission levels are free of charge, so you can add as many collaborators of those types as you'd like.
+- On the Free plan, collaborators at Read-only or Commentor permission levels are free of charge, so you can add as many collaborators of those types as you'd like.
 However, a Free workspace will have a limit of 5 collaborators with Editor permissions or above.
-If you attempt to add more than 5 collaborators with Editor or higher permissions, then you'll be asked to upgrade to a Plus or Pro plan.
+If you attempt to add more than 5 collaborators with Editor or higher permissions, then you'll be asked to upgrade.

-On the paid workspace plans (Pro and Plus), any collaborator with a permission level of Commenter, Editor, Creator, or Owner is classified as billable.
+- On self-serve paid workspace plans, any collaborator with a permission level of Commenter, Editor, Creator, or Owner is classified as billable.
 This means you will be charged for adding them as workspace or base collaborators.
-However, Read-only collaborators are classified as non-billable and completely free of charge on the Free, Plus, and Pro plans.
+However, Read-only collaborators are classified as non-billable.

-Please see this article that includes more details around charges for base and workspace collaborators.
+Please see this article which includes more details about charges for base and workspace collaborators.

 Permission levels define what a collaborator can and cannot edit on a workspace or base.
 Click here for a complete overview of permission levels.